icebreakerone/perseus-demo-energy/README.md

 # Perseus demo energy provider

 Emulates authentication and resource api endpoints for the Perseus demo.
+Authentication is built on top of [Ory Hydra](https://www.ory.sh).

 ## Authentication API